Image: The Cerne Abbas Giant, owned by the National Trust. Photo by Pete Harlow, Wikimedia Commons (Creative Commons licence CC BY-SA 3.0).

 The Daily Mail: not a fan of land reform.

 Last but by no means least, we arrive at Viscount Rothermere – proprietor of the Daily Mail (and who recently also acquired the i newspaper).
 Jonathan Harmsworth, the current Viscount, bought Ferne Park on the Dorset-Wiltshire border in 2002 and proceeded to rebuild the mansion (Google Earth images below show how busy he’s been).

 Intriguingly, some of the land around Ferne Park (though not the house itself) is registered to Harmsworth Trust Company (PTC) Ltd, based in the British Virgin Islands – a well-known tax haven.
 What, if any, tax benefits this confers on the owner is unknown.
 Private Eye, reviewing the Viscount’s tax status and offshore holdings some years ago, suggested that “For a non-dom, even land deep in the English countryside ultimately escapes inheritance tax if held through offshore trusts”.
 This, of course, would be perfectly legal.

 Then, in 2015, Viscount Rothermere acquired the 4,700-acre Bryanston Estate in Dorset from the Crown Estate.
-The Crown Estate’s press release states it was sold “to a UK company held on behalf of the Viscount Rothermere and his son the Hon Vere Harmsworth for an undisclosed sum”.
+The Crown Estate’s press release states it was sold “to a UK company held on behalf of the Viscount Rothermere and his son the Hon Vere Harmsworth for an undisclosed sum” (update: see below for what that sum was).
 That UK-based company, it transpires, is called Bryanston (RFE) Ltd: and though its Companies House accounts here confirm it is registered in the UK, its latest 2018 accounts show that its immediate shareholders are two Jersey-based firms (screengrab below).
 Again, no wrongdoing is suggested, and it is unclear what if any implications this has for the estate’s tax status.